 Shawn Griffin, Camp Director

-Just the fifth man to guide the Hobart soccer program, Shawn Griffin is entering his 19th season at the helm.
-Prior to joining the Statesmen in 2000, Griffin served nine seasons on the soccer staff at Plymouth State (N.H.)
+Just the fifth man to guide the Hobart soccer program, Shawn Griffin is entering his 21st season at the helm.
+Prior to joining the Statesmen in 2000, Griffin spent nine seasons on the soccer staff at Plymouth State (N.H.)
 University, including eight as head coach.

 In 2017, the Statesmen finished the year with an 11-5-4 overall record and a 6-0-3 mark in the Liberty League.
 It was the program's 12th straight winning season.
 The Statesmen won the Liberty League regular season title and captured their first Liberty League Tournament title since 2009.
 Hobart made its seventh appearance in the NCAA tournament, advancing to the second round.